laraklopper/Nationality-App/README.md

 npx create-react-app@latest nationality-app
 ```
 The application  uses `https://nationalize.io/` to make a third party API call which provides data relating to the nationality of the name entered in the form.
+The application also includes  Accessible Rich Internet Applications (ARIA)`  attributes to make the application more accessible.

 ## HOW TO START THE APPLICATION